Addelice swid Vs Julabo Pearl Z (Premium – Fusion Chef)

 - Size and weight: Julabo immersion circulators are massive and heavy compared to the swid.
 Pictures below talk by themselves.

-- Safety: both swid and Julabo benefits from a float switch which is the best solution to alert cooks when the waterlevel is too low and pouches risk to float at the surface.
+- Safety: both swid and Julabo benefit from a float switch which is the best solution to alert cooks when the waterlevel is too low and pouches risk to float at the surface.

 - Temperature stability: these 2 immersion circulators have an exceptional stability (± 0.05°C) which can be achieved especialy if containers are well insulated.
 I made some tests with bubble wrap surrounding a pot and the results were amazing.

 - Ease of use, comfort, silent: both immersion circulators are easy to use.
 The swid also benefits from a second display to indicate the cooking time which is very convenient.
-Both sous vide equipments are silent, a little noise of running water can be heard due to the water pumps.
+Both sous vide equipments are silent, a little noise of running water can be heard with Pearl Z due to the powerful water pump.

 - Warranty: 2 years for both Addelice and Julabo which is compulsory for many European contries.